 The orange pair depict the Commonwealth Games Stadium on one stamp, and running on the other — designed in such a way that the runners merge into the representation of the track in the stadium.
 The green pair features the city of Edmonton as symbolized by the Alberta legislature building presented against a stylized version of the foothills of the Rockies on one stamp, and lawn bowling on the other.
 The red and blue pair features the games symbol on one stamp, and badminton on the other.
 The position of the pictograph figures on the sporting varieties stresses the idea of individual competition.

-The games symbol is derived from four elements: The Canadian maple leaf; the Union Jack (with the red, white and blue colours of the Commonwealth); converging arrows depicting movement to Edmonton; and a series of V’s symbolizing the efforts of volunteers who make the Games possible.
+The games symbol, designed by Edmonton designer Michael Prytula, is derived from four elements: The Canadian maple leaf; the Union Jack (with the red, white and blue colours of the Commonwealth); converging arrows depicting movement to Edmonton; and a series of V’s symbolizing the efforts of volunteers who make the Games possible.